 What is an International SIPP?

-If you are a non-UK resident, then an International SIPP for expats gives you the ability to hold assets that are appropriate for international clients and also in other currencies, yet still meet the key UK Regulatory requirements.
+An International SIPP for expats gives you the ability to hold assets that are appropriate for international clients and also in other currencies.

 - An expat who is still a UK taxpayer, you’ll get pension contribution relief on the money set aside for retirement

-- A tax resident elsewhere, you can still have a SIPP but will not have tax relief on your contributions.
+- A tax resident in France, you can still have a SIPP but will not have tax relief on your contributions.

-But importantly in both of the above scenarios you can can take benefit (drawdown) in any country but it’s important to check what Dual Taxation Agreements (DTA) are in place with the UK and the country that you are residing with your financial adviser.
+But importantly in both of the above scenarios you can take benefit (drawdown) in any country but it’s important to check what Dual Taxation Agreements (DTA) are in place with the UK and the country that you are residing.
+In the case of France, there is a DTA in place, you should check with your financial adviser to understand how it applies to your situation.

 Advantages of an International SIPP